mekkablue/FixZeroHandles/README.md

 ![iOS screenshot with zero handles.](ZeroHandles.png "Zero Handles in action")

-Installation of this filter will add the menu item *Filter > Fix Zero Handles* (de: *Null-Anfasser beheben,* fr: *Corriger les poignées rétractées,* es: *Corregir manejadores cero,* zh: 修正单摇臂).
+Installation of this filter will add the menu item *Filter > Fix Zero Handles* (de: *Null-Anfasser beheben,* fr: *Corriger les poignées rétractées,* es: *Corregir manejadores cero,* zh: 🍭修正单摇臂).
 You can set a keyboard shortcut in System Preferences.

 ### Installation